fastlane/docs/docs/best-practices/continuous-integration.md

 ### Separate Apple ID for CI

-The easiest way to get _fastlane_ running on a CI system is to create a separate Apple ID that doesn't have 2-factor authentication enabled.
+The easiest way to get _fastlane_ running on a CI system is to create a separate Apple ID that

+  - doesn't have 2-factor authentication enabled.
+  - doesn't have the Account Holder role

 Creating a separate Apple ID allows you to limit the permission scope (limited access to only the apps and resources it needs), have a long, randomly generated password, and will make it much more convenient for you to set up CI using _fastlane_.